 Infographic: 8 tips for the best media monitoring results

 Media monitoring is an indispensable part of our digital age.
-It brings out a wealth of valuable data.
-But how do you really get the best results for your organization?
-With these 8 tips you become an expert in this field and you develop the recipe for measuring and increasing effective communication!
+It brings out a wealth of valuable insights into your target audience, competitors, stakeholders, industry as well as your marketing and PR campaigns.
+But how do you really achieve the best results for your organisation?
+With these 8 tips you become a true media monitoring expert and you develop the recipe for measuring and increasing your companies reputation!

 1. Determine the goal and associated KPIs